Beyond the ‘Little Boxes’: Finding Authenticity and Purpose in Business and Life

 From the outside, it probably looked like I had everything together—just another professional moving up in a respectable finance career.

-But inside, I often felt like a cog in a wheel, moving but not really going anywhere meaningful.
+But inside, I often felt like a cog in a wheel, moving but not really going anywhere meaningful – stumbling around in the dark side of finance.

 My input was making these firms more profit, but who did it really serve?
 Ultimately faceless shareholders and corporate executives.